dtadmor/NBA-Player-Growth/README.md

 # PredictingNBAPlayerGrowth

-Every NBA team, fan, and analyst wants to know how well a players will play together.
+Every NBA team, fan, and analyst wants to know how well players will play together.
 The first step is to understand how well a player will do in the future.
 Recognizing the complexities of player performance, this project aims to predict player performance and tendencies in key aspects of the game.

 I began the project with data collection, and continued it time there was a need for more statistics.
 Hundreds of statistics of individual player data was taken from the NBA’s website and some data required to evaluate different plays was taken from Basketball-Reference.